-Note: In accordance with section 45(2) of the Act this order takes effect on the expiration of 3 months from the date of publication in the Gazette.

-50 Footnote no longer applicable.

-51 On the date as at which this compilation was prepared, the Petroleum and Energy Legislation Amendment Act 2010 s.
+On the date as at which this reprint was prepared, the Petroleum and Energy Legislation Amendment Act 2010 s.
 186 had not come into operation.
 It reads as follows:

 186. Workers’ Compensation and Injury Management Act 1981 amended

 (1) This section amends the Workers’ Compensation and Injury Management Act 1981.